talinaro/Diagnosis-with-Uncertain-Observation/README.md

   save_txt_results(system_name)
 ```

-(The API above can be seen in `diagnosis_with_uncertain_observations/circuit_parser/api.py`)
+(The API above is available in `diagnosis_with_uncertain_observations/circuit_parser/api.py`)

 ## Assumptions
 - The systems are pretty heavy and the algorithm takes not negligible time to run, so we assumed that at most 3 gates can be faulty.
 - The probability of a single faulty gate is 0.01
-- The optimal probability of a single observed output to be true is 0.99
+- The optimal probability of a single observed output to be true is 0.99 (see explanation in [Evaluation](https://github.com/talinaro/Diagnosis-with-Uncertain-Observation#evaluation))

 All the parameters are configurable through the `diagnosis_with_uncertain_observations/circuit_parser/config.py` file.